pmbrull/k8s-workshop/README.md

 > OBS: We could have just run `docker run` and if the image was not in the machine, it would have automatically been pulled.

 We should be able to see some output from that command above.
-However, let's make sure that everything is running as expected:
+However, let's make sure that everything is running as expected by [listing](https://docs.docker.com/engine/reference/commandline/ps/) all the containers in our machine:

 ```bash
 docker ps -a